-The Individuals with Disabilities Education Act (IDEA), the Federal law concerning the education of students with disabilities, requires schools to provide parents of a student with a disability or adult students with disabilities with a notice containing a full explanation of the procedural safeguards available under the IDEA and U.S. Department of Education regulations.
-A copy of this notice must be given to parents or adult students only one time a school year, except that a copy must be given to parents or adult students:
+The Individuals with Disabilities Education Act (IDEA), the Federal law concerning the education of students with disabilities, requires schools to provide parent(s) of a student with a disability or a student who is an adult with a disability (student who is an adult) with a notice containing a full explanation of the procedural safeguards available under the IDEA and U.S. Department of Education regulations.
+A copy of this notice must be given to parent(s) or a student who is an adult only one time a school year, except that a copy must be given to parent(s) or a student who is an adult:

-- 1. Upon initial referral or parent request for evaluation; - 2.
+- 1. Upon initial referral or request by parent or student who is an adult for evaluation; - 2.
 Upon receipt of the first State complaint and upon receipt of the first due process complaint in a school year; - 3.
 When a decision is made to take a disciplinary action that constitutes a change of placement; and - 4.
-Upon parent or adult student request (34 CFR § 300.504(a)).
+Upon parent or student who is an adult request (34 CFR § 300.504(a)).